gilbertoalexsantos/uris/README.rst

 I hope that everything will be fine with Scrapy...
 If not, consult the manual: install_

-Finally, to install the uris package, juse use:
+Finally, to install the uris package, just use:

 .. code-block:: python